openfl/OpenFLDevelopersGuide/http-communications/README.md

 | manageCookies | Specifies whether the HTTP protocol stack should manage cookies (true, the default value) or not (false) for this request.
 Setting this property is only supported in the AIR application sandbox. |
 | authenticate | Specifies whether authentication requests should be handled (true) for this request.
 Setting this property is only supported in the AIR application sandbox.
 The default is to authenticate requests—which may cause an authentication dialog box to be displayed if the server requires credentials.
 You can also set the user name and password using the URLRequestDefaults class—see

-“Setting URLRequest defaults (AIR only)” on page 812
+"Setting URLRequest defaults (AIR only)" on page 812

 . |
 | cacheResponse | Specifies whether response data should be cached for this request.
 Setting this property is only supported in the AIR application sandbox.
 The default is to cache the response (true). |